jenncross/splayground_app/new_simple_hub/plan.md

 2. **Battery Reporting**: Is LC709203F sensor present on all modules?
 What to report if sensor missing?

-3. **Game Mapping**: Should old command names (Play, Pause, etc.) be removed entirely or kept as aliases?
+3. **Game Mapping**: Old command names (Play, Pause, Win) have been removed from UI.
+Current games are: Notes, Shake, Hot_cold, Jump, Clap, Rainbow, Off.

 4. **Error Handling**: What should happen if device scan finds no modules?
 Show error or empty list?